JasperFx/jasper/documentation/documentation/messaging/handling/discovery.md

 When Jasper handles the `MessageOne` message, it first calls all the specific handlers for that message type, then will call any handlers that handle a more generic message type (interface or abstract class most likely) where the specific type can be cast to the generic type.
-You can clearly see this behavior by examining the <[linkto:documentation/diagnostics;title=handler chain diagnostics]>.